Transforming lives in 23 countries across three continentsWhere we work

 4. There are 17 goals with 169 targets.
 There will be many hundreds of indicators which will measure progress towards achieving the goals.

-6. We believe that all of the sustainable development goals are important.
-However, the overall ambition to eradicate extreme poverty by 2030 will not be possible without ending hunger and malnutrition.
+6. It will not be possible to eradicate extreme poverty by 2030 without ending hunger and malnutrition.
 Good nutrition is not only an outcome of development; it is also a driver of development and economic growth.
 Hunger and malnutrition wastes about 11% of a country’s economic output.
 Access to sufficient nutritious food is one of the foundations of sustainable development.

 7. SDG 2 aims to end hunger and ensure that everyone has access to sufficient nutritious food all year round by 2030.
 We believe this goal is achievable.
 Through investment in rural infrastructure, increasing productivity and incomes of small holder farmers, ensuring food systems are productive and sustainable we can end all forms of malnutrition and, ultimately, hunger by 2030.